GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mental qualities peculiar to human-like motivational structures, such as love and hate, will not be required for intelligent behavior, but we could probably program computers to exhibit them if we wanted to.
+> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts